12 Simple Ways to Get Clients for Your Business (for Both Online & Offline Businesses)

 1. Start With the People You Already Know

-Honestly, this one is so underrated.
-Most people think they need strangers from the internet to become their clients, when the truth is, your first few customers usually come from your circle — friends, old coworkers, family members, or even that one guy you barely talked to in school.
+But in reality, many of your first customers come from your existing network, such as friends, former coworkers, family members, old classmates, or social media connections.
 I used to feel weird about telling people what I do, but once I got over that fear, things changed fast.
-When people already trust you, they’re way more likely to hire you or recommend you to someone who needs exactly what you offer.
+When people already know and trust you, they’re way more likely to hire you or recommend your services.

 And no, you don’t need to pitch like a salesperson.
 Just say, “Hey, I’m working on this now.
-If you know anyone who needs help with it, let me know.”
-That little sentence brings in more leads than most ads.
+If you know anyone who needs help with it, feel free to let me know.”
+That one sentence can generate more referrals and leads than most paid ads.

 2. Post Helpful Content Consistently